Reading time: 7 min.

 It’s important to follow your surgeon’s aftercare advice when you get home on the day of the surgery.
 This includes guidance on taking downtime after your hair transplant.
 Learn more in our hair transplant aftercare articles:

-FUE patients will find that their donor wounds heal much more quickly than those who have FUT.
+FUE patients will find that their donor wounds heal much more quickly than those with FUT.
 FUE patients can remove the gauze covering their donor area by getting it wet and peeling it away from the skin, being careful not to get the hair grafts wet.

 FUT patients will have stitches in the donor area.
 These will dissolve by themselves after a few weeks, leaving a small but visible scar.